Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

   regarldess of whether it is run as administrator.

 Input:

-  The programs currently do not accept any input from the console, and the input to the functions is hardcoded in their respective script files.
+  The programs currently do not accept any input from the console, and the input to the functions are hardcoded in their respective script files.

 Output:

   The script for Questions (1-8) outputs a DB to an external SQLite3 db file, and displays the result of four select statements to the console.

   The output of the second script Questions (9-10) also displays to the console.

 Resources Used:

 https://www.datamuse.com/api/
 -API Used for the test query.
 Program currently find words that rhyme with forgetful.
 The DataMuse API does not require an API key.
-It can be used freely without any authentication. https://pypi.org/project/beautifulsoup4/
+It can be used freely without any authentication.

+https://pypi.org/project/beautifulsoup4/
--Python library used for parsing the html content from the Google News page, and finding the h4 headers. https://pypi.org/project/requests/
+-Python library used for parsing the html content from the Google News page, and finding the h4 headers.

+https://pypi.org/project/requests/
--Used to make a get request to both the api resource, and the google news page to retrieve information. https://www.jetbrains.com/pycharm/
+-Used to make a get request to both the api resource, and the google news page to retrieve information.

+https://www.jetbrains.com/pycharm/
--PyCharm was the primary development IDE for this lab. https://colab.research.google.com/
+-PyCharm was the primary development IDE for this lab.

+https://colab.research.google.com/
 -Google Collab was a secondary development environment used for development, and additional testing.